Kingsman44/Pixelify/README.md

 ## ⭐ ChangeLogs
 ### Version 1.7
 - Oct Sec.
-Patch
+Patch (A11)
-- Fixed Photos Editor (Need Clear data)
+- Fixed Photos Editor & not detecting pixel devices on spoof (Need Clear data)
 - Added Small patch for call screening voice fix (may not work with all devices)
 - Updated Live Wallpaper (all) and Device Personalisation (A11+A12) packages
 - Added Pixel launcher for A12